 (3) Licensees shall use reasonable precautions to protect the health and welfare of person(s) served in the delivery of professional services and in research.

-(4) Licensees shall be proficient in areas of treatment, objective in the application of skills, and maintain concern for the best interests of person(s) served or supervised, colleagues, and society as a whole.
+(4) Licensees shall be proficient in areas within their scope of practice, areas of treatment, objective in the application of skills, and maintain concern for the best interests of person(s) served, supervised, participants in research, colleagues, and society as a whole.

 (5) Licensees shall practice within the established standards of practice and training recognized by the American speech-language-hearing association or the American academy of audiology.